 We encourage our enlisted Michigan State Police members to and come back often for important information.

-Everyone enrolled in our retiree non-Medicare PPO health care plan (administered by Blue Cross Blue Shield of Michigan) at any time in 2016 will receive Form 1095-B in the mail from the Office of Retirement Services.
-The statements will begin mailing this week and wrap up no later than January 30th, 2017.
-You should receive the statement in 3-5 business days after it hits the mail.
+Everyone enrolled in our retiree non-Medicare PPO health care plan (administered by Blue Cross Blue Shield of Michigan) at any time in 2017 will receive Form 1095-B in the mail from the Office of Retirement Services.
+The statements will be mailed in January and should be received in households by January 30, 2018.

 Form 1095-B is a health coverage statement, required by the Internal Revenue Service (IRS).
 The form is used to report health coverage of individuals who meet minimum essential coverage standards to the IRS on income tax returns.
 It is your responsibility to make copies of the 1095-B form for your spouse and/or dependents.
 For specific guidance on information found on the 1095-B statement, contact your tax professional or the IRS.